Mac

 Tips to Retain Battery Life

-This is not exactly a solution, but more of a safe suggestion.
-If you try to subject your MacBook Pro to lighter use, perhaps it may be possible to stretch its battery life by another couple of hours.
+This is not exactly a solution but more of a safe suggestion.
+If you try to subject your MacBook Pro to lighter use, it may be possible to stretch its battery life by another couple of hours.

 Turn off airport mode.